ebresie/MyGitStuff/README.md

 - A classes folder which will contain materials developed for or associated with a given class of some type.

 Present classes include:

--- NodeJS class on Udemy
+ - NodeJS class on Udemy
--- Web Development class on Udemy
+ - Web Development class on Udemy
+ - Graphics
--- Blender
+	 -  Blender
--- Game Development
+ - Game Development
    --- Unity
    --- Unreal
    -- Matlab
    -- Python
  - A books folder contains materials developed for or associated a given book of some type.

 Present books include:
 -- Compiler Tutorial